 There are moisture-resistant alternatives that allow you to paint your laminate cabinets.

-Appliance epoxy, as the name suggests, is used to paint appliances such as dishwashers, washers, dryers, refrigerators, laundry machines, and the like.
+As the name suggests, appliance epoxy is used to paint appliances such as dishwashers, washers, dryers, refrigerators, laundry machines, and the like.

-Because of what it is mainly used for, many people think that you cannot paint wood with appliance epoxy.
+Because of what it is mainly used for, many people think they cannot paint wood with appliance epoxy.
 But actually, you can if you follow the steps right.

 In this article we will cover: